-- The My Neighborhood Program: The City offers up to \$50,000.00 towards the purchase of a home, or lot to build on, within certain neighborhoods.
+• The My Neighborhood Program: The City offers up to \$50,000.00 towards the purchase of a home, or lot to build on, within certain neighborhoods.
 The program is available to former residents who lived in the neighborhood for at least three years prior to 2011.
 The eligible neighborhoods are Greater Duval, Cedar Grove II, Porters, Sugarhill, Springhill, Fifth Avenue, Pleasant Street, North Lincoln Heights, and Heartwood (added on September 28, 2023).
-During Fiscal Year 2022-23 (October 1, 2022 to September 30, 2023), the City received four applications, all within the Greater Duval Neighborhood. - The Heirs' Property Assistance Program: The City coordinates with Legal Firms to provide free probate legal assistance to owners of heirs' property located within the boundaries of the Gainesville Community Reinvestment Area.
+During Fiscal Year 2022-23 (October 1, 2022 to September 30, 2023), the City received four applications, all within the Greater Duval Neighborhood.
+During Fiscal Year 2023-24 (October 1, 2023 to September 30, 2024), the City received one application for a home within the Heartwood Neighborhood.

+- The Heirs' Property Assistance Program: The City coordinates with Legal Firms to provide free probate legal assistance to owners of heirs' property located within the boundaries of the Gainesville Community Reinvestment Area.
 During Fiscal Year 2022-23 (October 1, 2022 to September 30, 2023), the seven applicants were successfully probated. - The Legal Assistance for Eviction Prevention Program: The City coordinates with a nonprofit organization to provide several types of direct legal assistance to income qualified households facing possible eviction.
-Since this program began, it has assisted 89 households; 41 of those were during Fiscal Year 2022-23 (October 1, 2022 to September 30, 2023). - The Homeowner Education Program: The City coordinates with a nonprofit organization to provide a series of legal presentations, usually one each quarter.
-Each session focuses on a limited number of legal topics related to homeownership. - The Land Donation Program: The City donates land to organizations that build affordable owneroccupied housing.
+Since this program began, it has assisted 89 households; 41 of those were during Fiscal Year 2022-23 (October 1, 2022 to September 30, 2023). - The Homeowner Education Program: The City coordinated with a nonprofit organization to provide a series of legal presentations.
+Each session focused on a limited number of legal topics related to homeownership. - The Land Donation Program: The City donates land to organizations that build affordable owner-occupied housing.
 The City uses deed restrictions to ensure that many of these homes will be permanently affordable.
-During Fiscal Year 2021-22 (October 1, 2021 to September 30, 2022), the City donated 4 lots to this program.
-During Fiscal Year 2022-23 (October 1, 2022 to September 30, 2023), the City donated 6 lots to this program. - The Community Land Trust Program: The City is working with a nonprofit organization that acquires, develops, and manages land for permanently affordable owner-occupied housing.
-During Fiscal Year 2022-23 (October 1, 2022 to September 30, 2023), the City donated 4 vacant lots to this program.
+Since October 1, 2021, the City has donated 8 lots to this program.
+A local nonprofit organization has completed homes on 4 of those lots. - The Community Land Trust Program: The City is working with a nonprofit organization that acquires, develops, and manages land for permanently affordable owner-occupied housing.
+Since October 1, 2022, the City has donated 10 lots to this program and \$1 million to this program (1 house is completed, and 3 more are under construction).